2024 PARADE RULES AND REGULATIONS

 Please consult the Committee if you have any questions, and be very specific on your application; acceptance for parades current and future in large depends on how a Mobile Unit performs and lives up to what was stated in the application.

 - Antique Vehicles (cars, trucks, fire engines, military or police vehicles): These are defined as any vehicle, self-propelled, that is either more than 20 years old, or is no longer in active service (in the case of fire, police or military vehicles).
 Each entrant is permitted up to three (3) separate units, unless specific extra permission has been granted in advance.
 As stated above, decorating these in accordance with the parade theme should be achieved.

-- Equestrian Units include any walking unit that includes a horse or livestock, or any domestic animals other than dogs or cats.
+- Equestrian Units include any unit that includes a horse or livestock, or any domestic animals other than dogs or cats, whether on a float or walking.
 These units are generally staged together, in a separate area, and enter the parade as a group.
 There is no limit to the number of horses or animals in such a unit.
 The Committee provides clean-up for these units, although the use of "equine diapers" is encouraged.
 The Committee also encourages handlers or riders to attempt to convey the specific parade theme.

 - Emergency Services/Fire Companies: this refers to organized and active Volunteer Fire Companies and Ambulance Corps.